tayuprosper/redio-question-answer/README.md

 # redio-question-answer
 Simple site for question and answer.
 You can signup and ask question that you specifically need help on from a professional or simple see what others are saying and help them out.
 tbc (to be continued )
+# Note this readme is used only for learning readme
 # Usage

 To use this be very carefull we have **~~Folders~~**